France calls for European aid after 27 migrant deaths at sea

 Macron said that when migrants arrive on French shores with hopes of heading to Britain “it is already too late.”

-Speaking a day after the deadliest migration tragedy to date on the dangerous sea lane that separates France and Britain, Macron said France is deploying army drones as part of stepped-up efforts to patrol the northern French coastline and help rescue migrants at sea.
+Speaking a day after the deadliest migration tragedy to date on the dangerous sea lane that separates France and Britain, Macron said France is deploying army drones as part of stepped-up efforts to patrol its northern coastline and help rescue migrants at sea.

-But he also said that France is a “transit country” for migrants aiming for Britain and that a greater collective effort is needed.
+But he also said that a greater collective effort is needed, referring to France as a “transit country” for Britain-bound migrants.

 “We need to strengthen cooperation with Belgium, the Netherlands, Germany, but also the British and the (European) Commission,” he said on a visit to Croatia.
 “We need stronger European cooperation.”